Precipitation

 Measuring Rain and Snow

-Precipitation measurement is a set of meteorological observations to determine the quantity, intensity and type of water (in liquid or solid state) that has fallen from clouds or settled from the air onto the earth's surface over a given period of time.
+Precipitation measurement is a set of meteorological observations to determine the quantity, intensity, and type of water (in liquid or solid state) that has fallen from clouds or settled from the air onto the earth’s surface over a given period of time.
 These measurements are essential for hydrological modeling and climate monitoring.
+Standard tools like the tipping bucket rain gauge or the weighing precipitation gauge are used to capture these data; however, measurement is rarely a simple task of counting drops.
+Factors such as "wind undercut"—where strong gusts divert precipitation away from the gauge’s orifice—and evaporation in arid conditions can lead to significant underestimation of the actual ground truth.
+To correct these biases, meteorologists often use aerodynamic shields and integrate ground-based data with dual-polarization radar and satellite estimates to create a more accurate 3D map of precipitation distribution.

 Defining Hydrometeors

 To me, virga is a perfect example of what I call "atmospheric intent"—precipitation that exists in the sky but never fulfills its destiny on the ground.
-It’s a category that challenges our traditional definitions of what truly constitutes a "weather event".
+It’s a category that challenges our traditional definitions of what truly constitutes a "weather event."
+From a thermodynamic perspective, the "event" is the phase change itself; the atmosphere has still done the work of lifting, condensing, and re-evaporating water, shifting vast amounts of energy in the process.
+Even if a rain gauge records zero, the localized cooling and pressure shifts mean the weather has fundamentally changed—proving that a meteorological event is defined by energy transfer, not just by what hits the surface.

 Satellite Measurement of Rain and Snow